Investors need to break these 5 bad habits in 2018

 #2 – Ignoring dividends

 If you own dividend stocks, you need to start tracking your dividends in order to fully understand how you’re performing.
 For example, if you bought General Motors (GM.NYS) on January 1st 2017 and referred only to the stock price, you’d think you were up 17.65% at the end of the year.
 But if you go back and factor-in the dividends that were paid-out, it’s actually 22.01% – a difference of nearly 5%!
 Dividends not only impact your performance returns and cash you receive (or additional stocks you purchase via dividend reinvestment plans), but there are tax implications as well.
-For more info, check out the 3 reasons why dividend tracking is crucial.
+For more info, check out the 3 reasons why you need to be tracking dividends.

 #3 – Under/overestimating performance